BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/time_functions_reference_manual.md

 **Declaration**

-ëííC++
+'''C++
-bool cronTabAdd (String cronTabLine, bool readFromFile = false); ëíí
+bool cronTabAdd (String cronTabLine, bool readFromFile = false);
+'''

 **Parameters**

   - String cronTabLine contains definition cron command and when it should be called in text format.
 This is the same format as in /etc/crontab file: 6 numbers and cron command text.
 The numbers correspond to second, minute, hour, day of month, month of year, day of week when cronHandler will be called with cronCommand parameter.
 If it is not important set it to *.

   - bool readFromFile = false is used internally, normally it should be left false.